FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 If the current rate is slower than the target rate, the Old CPU Simulator Modification is ignored.

 The player will look for Old CPU Simulator in the OldCPUSimulator folder.
-Must be Old CPU Simulator 1.6.3 or newer.
+It must be Old CPU Simulator 1.6.3 or newer.

 ## Environment Variables
 Set Via: